icebird1998/InterdisciplinarityAnalysis/README.md

 5. The **add_llm.ipynb** and the **consistency_LLM_embedding.ipynb** are the code of supplementary experiments.
 These mainly focus on using LLMs for text classification and assessing the consistency between LLM and semantic-based approach (embedding and semantic similarity).

-6. The **subdomain_analysis.ipynb** is aim to further conducted interdisciplinary analysis on the sub-disciplines
+6. The **subdomain_analysis.ipynb** is aim to further conducted interdisciplinary analysis on the sub-disciplines.